 If you are spending more than two days in Sydney, it is a good deal to buy an Opal Card from a convenience store at the airport before you take the bus.
 This will save you a little on each of the ticket prices mentioned and counted towards your eight journeys for the week.
-After eight journeys you can travel for free for the rest of the week.
+After eight journeys you can travel for half price for the rest of the week and $2.70 on Sundays.
 Learn how the Opal system works on this comprehensive post.

 These are great if you have to head into the northern suburbs or any of Sydney outer suburbs.
 We use these for booking transfers sometimes and have had no problems with Manly Express for the Northern Beaches and Airport North Shuttle, which confusingly also goes west!
 Both of these services list their pricing on their websites.